Renegade-Master/zomboid-dedicated-server/README.md

 ### Assurance / Testing

-For every commit, the server is built, and started briefly using GitHub Actions.
+For every commit, the server is built and started briefly using GitHub Actions.
 This is to ensure that the server always works, and makes it less likely that there will be a version released that does not function.
 The main configurations are changed and checked after starting the server to verify that it is possible for a user to configure their instance.
 Custom Ports and Remote RCON commands are also used during the validation to ensure that the user can host the server using any Port combination of their choice.
 You can view the previous Action runs [here](https://github.com/Renegade-Master/zomboid-dedicated-server/actions/workflows/docker-build.yml).

 ## Links